 Dominican Church Drogheda: Conversion to Library (Stage 2)

-5–7 Mount Charles: Conversion of 3 terrace houses into Mitchell Institute for QUB (Stage 3)
+5 –7 Mount Charles: Conversion of 3 terrace houses into Global Peace Institute for QUB (Stage 3)

 Re–imagining of Shankill Parish Lurgan: interior reconfiguration and external public space (Stage 4)